darsain/utilus/docs/utilities.md

 	width: rem(360px)
 ```

-In the example above we have responsive styles that respect the user's root font size browser setting at the same time.
+In the example above we have responsive styles, and respect the user's root font size browser setting at the same time.